 The Short-necked oil beetle was thought extinct until it was recently rediscovered at a site in South Devon, and on the Isle of Coll in Scotland.

-The Mediterranean oil beetle was also though extinct until rediscovered by this project in 2012.
+The Mediterranean oil beetle was also thought extinct until rediscovered in 2012 through the oil beetle species recovery programme.

 Oil beetles have been identified as priorities for conservation action through the UK Biodiversity Action Plan (UKBAP) – meaning work needs to be done to conserve them and their habitats.
 To help landowners and managers our oil beetle management sheet is now available.

 Oil beetles are reliant on solitary bees to compete their life-cycles.
 The health of oil beetle populations is therefore dependent on the health and diversity of wild bees.
 The ideal habitat for oil beetles species is wildflower-rich grassland – a habitat that has declined in quantity and quality due to intensive management of the countryside.
 Oil beetles are sensitive to changes in land management and are a good indicator of the health of our countryside.